SeifEldinMohamed/ToDo-It-App/README.md

 <img src = "screenshots/icon.png" width = "100">

 # Description
-ToDo It is a smart task list for everyday use.
+ToDo It is a smart task list for everyday use.<br />
-It is truly usable with a great user experience.
+It is truly usable with a great user experience.<br />
 No matter who you are and what you do - you will be better organized.

 # You Can: